JanZmrzly/eduset-vision/README.md

 2. [Kaggle](https://www.kaggle.com/datasets/janzmrzly/eduset-one-dataset)

+## Instalation

+> [!WARNING]
+> Installation instructions will be provided once the Python package is created

 ## Samples

 In the [_samples_](https://github.com/JanZmrzly/eduset-vision/tree/main/samples) folder, there are examples of Jupyter notebooks that were used to work with detection frameworks.
 These examples demonstrate how it is possible to deploy each of the detection frameworks on a custom dataset.
 The background for the examples is in the [_eduset_](https://github.com/JanZmrzly/eduset-vision/tree/main/eduset) subfolder.
 This folder can serve as the default package for subsequent work.